Sample plan

 Dotonbori

 A Michelin Bib Gourmand okonomiyaki shop since 1945.
-Order the Yamaimo-yaki (their signature) — yam makes the batter fluffier than anywhere else.
-They cook it on the teppan in front of you.
+Order the Yamaimo-yaki (their signature) — yam makes the batter fluffier than anywhere else, almost no flour.
+The chef cooks it on the teppan in front of you: pork, octopus, squid, egg, shredded cabbage, yam batter layered up, flipped, pressed flat, sauced, bonito and aonori sprinkled.
+8 minutes, served at peak heat. $12 a portion.
+Some okonomiyaki devotees fly in just for this.
+Cold beer ($4).

 Tip: No reservations.
-Expect 20-30 min queue at peak — use the time to walk the canal.
+Expect 20-30 min queue at peak — use the time to walk the canal once.
+Closed Wednesdays.

 20:30